fcaspe/dx7pytorch/README.md

 **dx7pytorch** addresses this problem by bundling an <a href="https://en.wikipedia.org/wiki/Frequency_modulation_synthesis" target="_blank"> FM Synthesizer</a> core into a Pytorch dataset wrapper.

 The synthesizer core is a C++ emulator of the famous <a href="http://www.vintagesynth.com/yamaha/dx7.php" target="_blank">Yamaha DX7</a>, a programmable digital instrument for which rich and varied timbres can be created by manipulating its internal parameters.
-Each combination of parameters describes a particular timbre and it is called **patch**.
+Each combination of parameters is called **patch** and describes a particular timbre.

 There exist thousands of patches for this instrument.
 Included in the repo there is a download script that compiles a large collection of patches (140k) which can be synthesized into sound samples at any **note** or **velocity**.
 Hence, the dataset only requires to store patch information, occupying only a couple of Megabytes.